AntonioND/ucity/docs/map-edition.rst

         - ``CityMapCheckBuildBridge`` : Checks if a bridge of a certain type can be built.
-For that to be possible the coordinates must point at a water tile next to the ground, but with only one tile of ground surounding it (or 2 at two opposite sides).
+For that to be possible the coordinates must point at a water tile next to the ground, but with only one tile of ground surrounding it (or 2 at two opposite sides).
 It cannot leave the map (the bridge must end inside of the map).
-It returns the lenght of the bridge that could be built there.
+It returns the length of the bridge that could be built there.

         - ``CityMapBuildBridge`` : Builds a bridge of the specified type from